-wisdom and flexibility.
-The City Council in December approved the 2035 general plan update that promises nothing less than a revolution in Fresno's development patterns.
+Different opinions on market demand, housing density and developer profit collided head-on.
+Unstated, but never far from anyone's mind, was City Hall's reputation (percember approved the 2035 general plan update that promises nothing less than a revolution in Fresno's development patterns.
 Sprawl is to slow to a crawl, if not end altogether.
 Inner-city development is to soar.
 Poverty won't entirely disappear, but the vast swaths of concentrated poverty that shames Fresno on the national level will.
-All of Fresno will then enjoy the fruits of a strong local economy, one blessed with access to plenty of water and modernized infrastruc the ture to deliver it.
+All of Fresno will then enjoy the fruits of a strong local economy, one blessed with access to plenty of water and modernized infrastruc ture to deliver it.
 The threat of municipal bankruptcy that so terrorized city officials a few years ago will re-cede as Fresno fills with productive taxpayers.
-So goes the thinking at City Hall.
-So goes the hopes of community activists who cheered the 2035 general plan's vision.